Eco-Friendly Ski Resorts

 Sölden, Tirol

-Being located in Tirol, all electricity used in the ski resort of Sölden is renewably sourced.
+Being located in Tirol, all electricity used in Sölden ski resort is renewably sourced.
 During the night, green electricity is used to bring up the heating storage devices to a temperature of 630°C. This heat is then gradually provided to the village’s buildings the following day, removing any need for fossil fuels or waste.
 A free ski bus runs every nine minutes within Sölden and the neighbouring villages, meaning an enormous reduction in traffic.

 Laax, Switzerland

 Laax is committed to implementing an initiative it calls Greenstyle.
 It is 100% hydro-powered and generates solar on site, which covers 30% of its power needs.
-There are also plans to generate even more green energy from wind power on its Vorab glacier.
+There are plans to generate even more green energy from wind power on its Vorab glacier.
 Already 100% of the energy required by the Swiss ski area comes from various CO2-neutral sources and there is a network of charging stations for electric cars and bikes.

 Geilo, Norway